Graycemuthui/Calculator/README.md

 ### Calculator

-- This is a Microverse project that entails a leadership score board.
+- This is a Microverse project that calculator built with React.

 ## Built With